ElectronsX > Electrification Infrastructure

 Skilled labor availability Electrical and controls labor is a gating resource Workforce pipelines; prefab skids; vendor commissioning support

-Note: Transformers are increasingly the gating item for large projects.
+Note: Transformers are the gating item for large projects in 2026-2028.
 Even shovel-ready sites stall without confirmed transformer delivery slots.
+See: Grid Infrastructure & Transformer Supply Chain

-• Energy autonomy: PV + BESS + controllable loads become default for new campuses
+PV + BESS + controllable loads are becoming the default architecture for new campuses and large depots, reducing grid exposure and demand charges simultaneously.

-• Resilience: islandable designs and black-start pathways for critical facilities
+islandable designs and black-start capability are moving from optional to required for critical facilities.